The Best Beauty and Fashion Deals This Week

 Up to 60% off select makeup.
 Free shipping on orders of $25 or more.
 Shop ET Style's favorite picks.

-20% of all sales from purchases made on the jewelry brand's website are donated to Food Bank for New York City.
+$5 of every order made on the jewelry brand's website is donated to Food Bank for New York City.
 Plus, $10 of every purchase of the Studs Swag Pack will also support the organization.

 25% off on all styles with the code HAPPY at checkout.
 Free shipping on orders over $50 with the code SHIPSFREE.
 Check out ET Style's favorite picks.